chasakara/Traditional-Herbs/README.md

 Plenty of changes were made and necessary media queries added to make the website fully responsive.
 The one issue was found that website renders poorly on Internet Explorer browser (as it is outdated).
 However, the website renders well as expected on the other browsers.

-# Deployed on Heroku at { website URL HERE Traditional Herbs].
+# Deployed on Heroku at [https://traditional-herbs.herokuapp.com/].

 * Clone the repository by copying the clone url